Insurance Company Tactics

 - Misrepresentation.
 The insurance company may misrepresent or fail to include the specific facts of the claim, which support its denial.

 - Early denial.
-Insurance company may deny the claim and then ask for more information hoping that additional information will support their denial of the claim.
+The insurance company may deny the claim and then ask for more information hoping that additional information will support their denial of the claim.

 - Relying on the wrong policy language.
 The insurance company may refer to portions of the policy that do not apply to the facts of your case.